Who Are My Competitors Online? Spy on Competitors With 5 Tools

 Typically, a competitor is a competitor because they’re hard to beat.
 Whether that means they’re hard to beat in search, storefront visits, or customer service, your competitors get labeled as such for a reason.
 When a business in your industry is doing well, one of the smartest things you can do is take note of what they’re doing.

-When you take a page from their book, it can help you come out on top — another reason why knowing your competitors can help you win customers.
+When you take a page from their book, it can help you come out on top — another reason why knowing your competitors is important for helping you win customers.

 You’ll know who to keep an eye on